jan-os/janos/README.md

 make install-phone
 ```

+Sometimes things won't work (no output in console), then just run reset-phone.

 ## Connect to the outside world

 Place a SIM card in the SIM slot and it will connect to cell network.
 It also enables data.

 You can connect to wifi by copying the file in
 [local_settings.json.example](js/local_settings.json.example) to
 `js/local_settings.json` and filling in your credentials.
+This will only work with WPA networks for now, because I'm lazy.
+See shared/js/wifi_helper.js setPassword function for connecting to WEP and
+WPA-EAP networks and incorporate the code as needed.
+You need to be plugged into USB to enable wifi as otherwise the drain is too big
+and the device will shut down (at least on GP Peak).
+Call `window.enableWifi()`
+to enable it anyway.

 ## What can it do?